wcmckee/writersdenhamilton/output/posts/nanowrimo15-day24.rst

 collubrate.
 It may sound risky but why stop innovation for greed?

 the virus spreed between the humans when detective returned to Mars.
 How much of this story is true that is what they reallt want to see what has happened.
 Making the minimal each day was the key to success.
-It's not imposible, it just rakes a

-there
+It's not imposible, it just takes a daily disaplinted skill to get it done every day.
+Even if you don't feel like it - you have a goal to reach and you need to make it.

 It's true, she wasnt sure about what to do to cure this virus. vanessa thought she had it under control but she was wrong.
 She needed to find out what was going so bad with the timelines.
 She wasnt even sure who was manipalting the bots.
-She had suspected Detective change events in order toget his appearence fixed \. there was some moments when it didnt work.
+She had suspected Detective change events in order toget his appearence fixed. there was some moments when it didnt work.
 Oh this was going to be fun Vanessa thought to herself.
 Therer isnt much left till the end.
 It would be created now.
 This will update automaticly with Nikola build comand.
 It then sends the data to puthub. every hour the webserver performs an git pull - pulling down changes from github.
 What the system needs is an easy way for people to commit changes.
 Maybe an email address they email and it creates the meta file data from all the data in the email.
 Already one email has been turned into a blog post.